DavidCultureFPV/QuadParts/README.md

 ---
    To DO:
    Making Progress with the Android Implementation of this app.
 Also the Docker version should be released next week.... hopefully :) .
+   -Removing the animation in the background of the settings page.
+Users reported issues with firefox.
 ---

    Alternate Project Soon: Currently working on a client/ server variation of this app.